 Suspected violations of these standards should be promptly reported to a member of Company management, the Human Resources or Legal departments, or the Company’s third-party hosted website and phone system.
 The Company will not allow any retaliation against anyone who acts in good faith in reporting a violation of these standards.
 Further details on reporting violations are available on the tanium.com website.

 Compliance with anti-human trafficking and anti-slavery legislation is an ongoing commitment, and the Company will continue to develop and the way we operate to ensure that human trafficking and slavery play no part in our business or supply chain.

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the Company’s slavery and human trafficking statement for the financial year ending 31 January 2022.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the Company’s slavery and human trafficking statement for the fiscal year ending 31 January 2023.